Jonathan56/Jonathan56.github.io/index.md

 &nbsp;

 !['UGA']({{ site.baseurl }}/assets/image/UGA_logo.png){:width="350px"}
 Currently working on a PhD degree from the [G2ELab](http://www.g2elab.grenoble-inp.fr/) at the **[Communauté Université Grenoble Alpes](http://www.grenoble-inp.fr/)**.
-On the topic of: "Collective self-consumtion sharing energy resources connected to the distribution grid".
+On the topic of: "Collective Self-Consumtion: Sharing Energy Resources Connected to the Distribution Grid".
 I also teach a class on "Electric Energy" at Grenoble INP La prépa.
 &nbsp;

 &nbsp;